Menu

 Space heaters are a great way to warm up a room without having to crank up the thermostat and waste energy heating the rest of your home.
 Unfortunately, fire is a potential hazard if you act carelessly, or don't handle your heating unit with care.
 As with any kind of appliance, especially one that emits heat, you should take precautions when using one in your home or workplace.

-• Be careful when placing electric heaters.
+• Be careful when choosing a location for your electric heater.
 Keep them away from anything that might be easily flammable, like curtains.

 • If you're leaving the house and have pets, unplug the heater, or situate it such that it cannot be knocked over while running.
 Most modern options feature safety shut-offs to eliminate this kind of danger, but better safe than sorry.